Division: Composition & Theory

 Neil Thornock began his college-level music studies as an organist and carillonneur at Brigham Young University.
 He received a Doctorate of Music in composition from the Indiana University Jacobs School of Music in 2006.
 During the academic year 2006-2007, he was a visiting assistant professor of music and assistant to the Provost for accreditation at Southern Virginia University.
 He joined the BYU faculty in the 2007-2008 academic year and teaches courses in composition and theory.

 In his artistic pursuits, Thornock primarily considers himself a performer/composer.
 Many of his compositions grow out of performance opportunities on organ, carillon, piano, toy piano, and harpsichord.
-His interests also include electronic sound media (most recently, Huygens’ Workshop for toy piano and electronics) and a growing interest in video.
+His interests also include electroacoustic music, especially organ with electronics and experimental digital instrument design.

-He and his wife Tammy have four children.
+He and his wife Tammy have seven children.

 DM, Music Composition, Indiana University Jacobs School of Music, 2006